EmanuProds/Post-installation_Arch-Linux/README.md

-# Pos-install Arch-Linux
+# Post installation Arch Linux
-Facilitate post-install of Arch-Linux in minutes and personalized.
+Facilitate post installation of Arch Linux in minutes and personalized.

 ### WHAT IT DOES?
 This script can be called by the normal way using "./".